elasticio/elasticio.github.io/content/_getting-started/snapshot-overview.md

 - A Component queries particular data by ID.
 Snapshots allow such Components to know which IDs were already read, so next time they won't have to do the same job again.

 - A Component works by iterations on session basis, and every session has its own ID.
 Snapshots allow such Components to correlate sessions by ID, so every next iteration is consistent.

+So, basically, in each of these use cases the snapshot registers the last action by some marker, and allows the Component to proceed from the same point next time it runs.